-Eucalyptus radiata 2 South Africa
+Eucalyptus radiata 3 South Africa

 Conventional eucalyptus still commands a healthy demand the world over.
 The new plantation areas are operating at a good pace and producing ample quantities of oil.
 As a result, there are surplus volumes of E. radiata coming into the market.
-However, there is no equilibrium between the demand for organic applications.
-Thus, it continues to chart E. radiata and stock availability; producers are unable to meet the unwavering demand for conventional, organic material, while demand for conventional material remains steady.
+However, there is no equilibrium between the demand for organic E. radiata and stock availability; producers are unable to meet the unwavering demand for conventional, organic material, while demand for conventional material remains steady.
 Prices are in keeping with the levels of previous years.